A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

 FPGAs face reliability challenges as their transistor-based circuits are affected by ageing mechanisms.
 BTI and HCI increase signal propagation delays \cite{aefa-abkb}.
 With the gradual decay of delays in the signals, critical paths of digital applications may change and even reach values out of specification.

 Given their general purpose nature, and unlike ASICs, manufacturers cannot know beforehand what functionality will be synthesized on the FPGA chip, hindering the implementation of precautionary measures to cope with circuit degradation (\eg guard-bands).
-This situation moves the issue of monitoring ageing processes to the application developers, who know the tolerances of signal propagation times.
+This situation moves the issue of monitoring ageing processes to the application developers, who are required to know the tolerances of signal propagation times for their specific use case.